 There’s a reason why the phrase “carrot and stick” found its way to our lexicon; it just works, simply put.
 Although people would argue that penalizing one’s self might be counterproductive, sometimes we need a little motivation to keep things going.
 Sometimes, that motivation you just need to keep your promises is something draconian.

 If the concept is still pretty alien to you, think in terms of time deposit accounts.
 These types of savings accounts have a fixed term, which means you cannot make money out of it if you prematurely withdraw them.
 If you pull your money out before it matures, then the banks can impose you with some penalties.
-However, letting your account reach its tenor before you touch it means that you’ll get rewarded with
+However, letting your account reach its tenor before you touch it means that you’ll get rewarded with an interest.

 A few years ago, a team of researchers led by Yale professor Dean Karlan tried to figure out how the impoverished Filipinos could achieve their goals without giving in to temptation.
 To solve this, the researchers created a type of “commitment” savings account where people can specify their goal amount.
 However, people who invest in this type of account must see their maturity date through or they will be slapped with penalties.

 Although the gains were no more than your average savings account, some of the customers who enrolled in the said type of account were able to save more.
 The research concluded that more than 25 percent of the people who joined the program were able to save 300 percent more in fear of getting punished for premature withdrawal.
 Safe to say, it was a success for the ones who labored over their goals.

 Exploit technology to help reach your goals

 Without making a reference to Black Mirror, technology can be a good way to make good to your new year promises.
 Although tech companies are embattled this year, it doesn’t mean you should abandon them altogether and become a Luddite.
 After all, technology is just a tool—and tools are defined by how you use them.